phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Number of Trump Tweets: 579972
+#Number of Trump Tweets: 583087
+#Number of Cruz Tweets: 383511
-#Number of Clinton Tweets: 275978
+#Number of Clinton Tweets: 276317
-#Number of Rubio Tweets: 175944
+#Number of Rubio Tweets: 176663
-#Number of Sanders Tweets: 167237
+#Number of Sanders Tweets: 167367
 #Number of Jeb!
-Tweets: 158944
+Tweets: 159881
-#Number of Carson Tweets: 76559
-#Number of Kasich Tweets: 64562
+#Number of Kasich Tweets: 65017
 #Total Number of Tweets:
-#Number of Cruz Tweets:
+#Number of Carson Tweets:
 #Current Stream Started at Fri Feb 12 22:54:01 MST
 ---
 ---